 The Social Justice Portfolio provides a diverse range of opportunities for students to engage in social justice projects and events.
-In 2017, the Social Justice Portfolio will be working on the following:
+In 2017, the Social Justice Portfolio worked on the following:

 Every year the Social Justice Portfolio puts on a breakfast for ANU Law Students to come along and hear about various issues facing women in the legal profession.
 Although the status of women in the profession is changing and the most law graduates are female, women continue to be underrepresented in the upper echelons of the profession.
 There are not yet enough women in partnership, at the bar, or on the bench.
 This event aims to provide an opportunity for students to listen to experts in the area.
 This year the event will focus on the intersection of law and social justice issues that effect Australia.